ridvikpal/MarkedUp/README.md

 </div>

-All data used in the favourites table is stored in the `saved_favourites.json` file, so that the favourites are persistant over multiple application launches.
+All data used in the favourites table is stored in the `saved_favourites.json` file, so that the favourites are persistent over multiple application launches.

 ### Multithreading
 In order to increase the performance of the application in the backend, Markup utilizes python's `threading` library to split up both the API requests and plotly graph generation.
 The organization of the multithreading can be explained like so: